 INDIRE is the benchmark for educational research in Italy.
 It develops new teaching models, tries out new technology for training courses, and fosters innovation redefining the relationship between space and time of learning and teaching.
 The Institute boasts consolidated experience in the in-service training of teachers, administrative, technical and auxiliary staff as well as headmasters, and has been a leading player in some of the most important e-learning experiences in Europe.

-Together with INVALSI (National Institute for the Educational Evaluation of Instruction and Training) and the inspectorate of the Italian Ministry of Education, INDIRE is a part of the National Evaluation System for Education and Training.
+Together with INVALSI (National Institute for the Evaluation of the Education and Training system) and the inspectorate of the Italian Ministry of Education, INDIRE is a part of the National Evaluation System for Education and Training.
 In this field, the Institute develops actions to support educational improvement processes to raise teaching quality and pupils’ achievements.

 INDIRE observes and documents the development of technical and vocational education and training curricula, and school-to-work transition, by means of quantitative and qualitative monitoring, data banks and research reports.